-If an estate is gifted to a legal entity on the death of the testator, the recipient legal entity and the individual testator will be subject to corporate income tax and deemed capital gain tax, respectively, in the same manner set forth in (ii) in question 4.
+If an estate is gifted to a legal entity on the death of the testator, the recipient legal entity and the individual testator will be subject to corporate income tax and deemed capital gains tax, respectively, in the same manner set forth in (2) in question 4.
 The tax obligation of the individual testator will be borne by his or her heirs.

 Inheritance tax will be imposed upon each of the legal heirs and testamentary donees and not upon the estate itself.
-The following sets out the method of calculating inheritance tax where an estate is gifted to individuals and inheritance tax is payable.
+The basic method of calculating inheritance tax where an estate is gifted to individuals and inheritance tax is payable is as follows: